Back to all posts.

 I’m happy I got to talk to my dad again.
 He was absent for a large part of my life.
 During my formative years, where a dad would’ve come in handy there was a void.

-A lot can happen in 25 years.
-I am sure my father has changed.
-But I got to know him over the past few years as just a dude.
+Because a lot can happen in 25 years.
+I know my mother has changed.
+And I am sure my father has changed just as well.
+But I only got to know him over the past few years, as just a dude.
 An old dude.
 Who is my father.
 My dad.
 Do I love him?
 I don’t know.
 But he’s still my dad.
 And for now, for me, that’s all that matters.

 Hey dad.
 It was awesome to finally meet you.